sinajet/psphive-lapse-2/README.md

 - **Embedded** `.elf/.bin` **assets as hex arrays inside JS** — binary resources converted to in-file hex arrays to avoid read/load errors in constrained environments.
 - **Replaced** `XMLHttpRequest()` **with** `fetch()`**/file reads** — modernized file-loading code for better compatibility and promise-based control flow.

+### Reference bundle and change-tracking

+This repository includes a minimally-modified reference bundle `bundle_reference.js` for diff-based review; it is provided for comparison only and is **not used** by the code.

 ## ToDo List

 - Find an alternative (semi-modular) way to add firmware support